Skip to the main content

 Educational Requirements

-Updated Mar 16, 2018
+Updated Mar 31, 2024

 • Minimum Education 2 years post-secondary

-Health information management professionals need skills and knowledge related to:
+HIM professionals need skills and knowledge related to:

-• biomedical sciences (anatomy, physiology, pathophysiology, pharmacology)
+• Biomedical sciences (anatomy, physiology, pathophysiology, pharmacology)

-• epidemiology
+• Epidemiology

-• information sciences and technology
+• Information sciences and technology

-• legislation and regulations governing privacy, information security and confidentiality
+• Legislation and regulations governing privacy, information security, and confidentiality

-• standard classification systems and technologies
+• Standard classification systems and technologies

-• ways to integrate and manage clinical data
+• Ways to integrate and manage clinical data

-• ways to analyze and present information
+• Ways to analyze and present information

-• ethics and practice
+• Ethics and practice

-• ways to manage and use databases.
+• Ways to manage and use databases

 They may learn the skills and knowledge they need by taking a full-time program at a post-secondary school or a distance education program.
-Employers may prefer to hire those with a related degree or require those with a diploma to work towards a degree.
+Employers may prefer to hire those with a related degree or require those with a diploma to work toward a degree.

 Related Education